What is the average cost of camping?

 Remember that an annual National Park Pass does not cover camping costs.
 So you’ll still have to prepare a separate payment for that.

 In a National Park, you’ll have to pay an entrance fee to enter, may it be per vehicle or per person.
 Or you can buy an annual pass that can give you access for the year.
+You can buy your National Park pass from REI here.

 Camping fees in National Parks are pretty standard.
-On the average, a campsite costs $15-25 and even lower (around $10) for backcountry.
+On average, a campsite costs $15-25 and even lower (around $10) for backcountry.
 Group campsites cost $65-$80, the highest fee being able to accommodate 40 pax.

 Reservation fee is usually at $10.